-The Land Use Plan (see Figure 3-1, Land Use Plan) and the Specific Plan Summary (see Table 3-1) provide the framework for development of the Specific Plan area.
-This section establishes the Specific Plan's zones (Residential Low Density [RL] and Open Space [OS]) and its uses and acreage.
-As defined on Figure 3-1, the RL zone, shown in yellow, includes lots 1-42; the OS zone, shown in light green, includes the open space lots B through F, and the park space lot 43 (refer to Figure 3-8's legend or see Section 3.5, Landscape Plan, for [OS] maintenance responsibilities).
+The Land Use Plan (see Figure 3-1, Land Use Plan) and the Specific Plan Summary (see Table 3-1) provide the framework for development of the Plan area.
+This section establishes provides the Specific Plan's zones (Residential Low Density [RL]Residential Single Family/Specific Plan [R-1/SP] and Open Space [OS]) and its uses and acreage.
+As indicated on Figure 3-1, the RLR-1/SP zone shown in yellow, intended for low density residential uses, includes lots 1-42; the OS zone, shown in light green, includes the open space lots B through F and the park space lot 43 (refer to Figure 3-8's legend or see Section 3.5, Landscape Plan, for [OS] maintenance responsibilities).
 The grading and landscape buffer lot A, shown in red hatching on Figure 3-1, will be maintained by the Retreat Center upon completion of lot A's walls, gates and landscaping as provided in this Specific Plan.